prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 selector
     This property specifies an HTSQL query that will be run in the Mart that will identify the UIDs of the Assessments that should be loaded into the database.
+This property is required.
+It must either be a string containing the query, or a mapping that accepts two properties:

+    * query: The HTSQL query.
+This property is required.
+    * parameters: This property is a mapping that allows you to specify variables that will be made available to your query.
+Regardless of what is specified in this property, your query will always have access to three variables: ``OWNER``, ``DEFINITION``, and ``INSTRUMENT``.

-This query must return at least one column that is named ``assessment_uid`` (which is where the UIDs should be).
+    The query must return at least one column that is named ``assessment_uid`` (which is where the UIDs should be).
 Any other columns returned by this query will automatically be appened to the base Assessment table.
-This property is required.

 parental_relationship
     This property is mapping that describes how to relate the base Assessment